Introducing Bardolph’s Box

 Who will we meet?
 Where will we go?
 Can you get my pals out of a pickle?

 One thing’s for sure, we’ll have a whole lot of fun along the way!

-Our first production is Bardolph’s Box, an introduction to Shakespeare’s stories for 8-12 year olds and their families, a small-scale production intended for venues such as libraries, school halls and studio theatres.
+Our first production: Bardolph’s Box, an introduction to Shakespeare’s stories for 8-12 year olds and their families, a small-scale production for libraries, school halls and studio theatres.

 Supported by a grant from Arts Council England, we initially co-produced the show with Unity Theatre, Liverpool.